atikahnaz/Diet_Journal/README.md

 }
 ```

-- No date is matched and no input received (empty), ListFood is set to original value.
+- If no date is matched and no input is received (empty), ListFood is set to the original value.

 ```jsx
 else if (